 10 Best Strategies for Building Business Credit Fast

-These first five steps for building business credit fast are meant to establish a foundation for applying for and being approved for business credit cards and business loans as quickly as possible.
+The first four steps for building business credit fast will establish a foundation for applying for (and being approved for) business credit.

 1. Form an LLC

-In turn, the business owner's personal assets will also be protected by having formed a legal entity since the business now has its own legal business name.
-A limited liability company (LLC) is a good way to protect your house, car, and personal bank accounts in the event that your business is sued or defaults on a debt.
+A limited liability company (LLC) is also a good way to protect your house, car, and personal bank accounts in the event that your business is sued or defaults on a debt.

 2. Get an EIN

-The IRS requires most businesses to obtain an Employer Identification Number (EIN).
-This is like a Social Security number for small businesses.
+An Employer Identification Number (EIN) is like a Social Security number for businesses.
 Just like your Social Security number is attached to your personal credit profiles, an EIN is attached to your business credit profiles.
-When lenders check your business credit, they use this number to check your creditworthiness.

 Read our EIN guide to learn how to get a free EIN.